 Since November 2015, we have composted 90% of our waste, including all food waste, paper products, coffee grounds, paper and plant-based plastic straws, paper napkins and non-plastic takeout containers.
 Over the past few years, we have averaged 37 yards of compost on a monthly basis, resulting in a 63%-66% waste diversion rate compared to the 56 yards of waste a month that goes directly to the landfill.
 However, that 56 yards is a compactor shared among at least three neighboring restaurants.

 Every day, 500 million straws are used in the United States and many end up in our oceans.
 We offer paper or plant based plastic straws upon request.
 Our paper straws are made with food safe ink, biodegradable, and FDA approved, and they come in a recyclable cardboard box made from 80% post consumer recycled paper.
-Since switching, we've reduced our straw usage by 50%, from 40,000 per year to 20,000.
+Since switching, we've reduced our plastic straw usage to zero, and by offering straws upon request we lowered our compostable straw usage by 50%.

 Digital Wine List